Bakersfield Police Department: Criticism and Controversies

 In June 2009, the BPD began on-line crime reporting for citizens.
 This is the mandatory way for residents of Bakersfield to report non-emergency crime.
 The department, in the past, had on-line crime reporting, but this was optional.
 The department now requires all non-emergency crimes to be reported on the department website instead of having a Police Service Technician or Police Officer respond to a report call for service.
 This procedure allowed Officers to focus on preventing crimes by proactively patrolling their beats instead of writing insurance reports.

-In December 2015, the BPD featured as the subject of an article in United Kingdom's The Guardian newspaper, entitled "The County: The story of America's deadliest police".
+In December 2015, the BPD was featured as one of the subjects of an article in United Kingdom's The Guardian newspaper, entitled "The County: The story of America's deadliest police".
+The article was an investigative report detailing how Kern County Law Enforcement agencies, including BPD, had high number of killings.
+In the article, it was reported that six people were killed by shots fired by BPD.
+The article reported a demographic disparity within the department, with 74% of BPD's sworn officers being White, 21% being Hispanic and 5% being African American.
+The article reported on Officers and their multiple shootings, Officers and their unethical behaviors, criminality within the agency, and officers committing crimes outside of work.

 In December 2016, a BPD officer shot and killed a 73-year-old man Francisco Serna when he did not take his hand out of his pocket when ordered to do so.
 This was stemmed from a report by a neighbor saying he was pointing a gun at her.
 Later it was determined that the man did not possess a gun as the neighbor had reported.
 Serna was in the early stages of dementia and thus caused controversy along with the family demanding a federal investigation of the shooting.